 And if you’re in the high street on a Sunday your visit might coincide with the Vintage & Retro Village and the Winchester Antiques & 20th Century Collectibles Market on the first Sunday of every month or the Art & Design Market (third Sunday of every month from March to December).

 Winchester’s festival season now spans almost an entire year kicking off with Winchester Cocktail Week in February.
-As the weather begins to warm up and we start thinking of inspiration for a new wardrobe, Winchester Fashion Week comes to the rescue in April.
+As the weather begins to warm up and we start thinking of inspiration for a new wardrobe, Winchester Fashion Week comes to the rescue in April and May

-Highlights of the summer festival season include the Alresford Music Festival, Winchester Film Festival, Mayfest, Winchester Writers’ Conference, Hat Fair and Winchester Festival.
+Highlights of the summer festival season include the Alresford Music Festival, Winchester Film Festival, Mayfest and Hat Fair.

 As the nights close in and Autumn approaches, the Winchester Comedy Festival will keep you laughing long into the winter months.

 Winchester is a must-visit destination for all those in search of an authentic Christmas experience.
-The Cathedral is at the heart of the festivities and 2018 sees the return of the much-loved Christmas Market and Ice Rink to the Cathedral Close on the 17 November.
-The Christmas Market will run until 20 December and the Ice Rink will continue until 2 January 2019.
+The Cathedral is at the heart of the festivities.
+The Cathedral Close is host of the much-loved Christmas Market running from late November through the festive season.

-Families looking for a traditional panto should head to Theatre Royal Winchester to see Beauty and the Beast from Saturday 1 December 2018 to Sunday 6 January 2019.
+Families looking for a traditional panto should head to Theatre Royal Winchester to see Cinderella and other classic productions.

-And if you’re looking to deliver your letter to Santa personally then make sure you book early to see him at Marwell Zoo or even on board a real steam train at the Mid Hants Railway Watercress Line.
+And if you’re looking to deliver your letter to Santa personally then make sure you book early to see him at Marwell Zoo along with Mother Christmas or even on board a real steam train at the Mid Hants Railway Watercress Line.